The Art Gallery Problem is $\exists \mathbb{R}$-complete: Introduction

 Lee and Lin~\cite{DBLP:journals/tit/LeeL86} proved, by constructing a reduction from $\textrm{3SAT}$, that the art gallery problem is \NP-hard when the guards are restricted to the corners of the polygon (note that this version, called the \emph{vertex-guard art gallery problem}, is obviously in \NP).
-It has subsequently been shown by Aggarwal (\cite{aggarwal1984art}, see also \cite{o1987art}) that this argument can be extended to the case with no restrictions on the guard placement.
-Various papers showed other hardness results or conditional lower bounds for the art gallery problem and its variations~\cite{DBLP:journals/tit/LeeL86, DBLP:journals/mlq/SchuchardtH95,tomas2013guarding, broden2001guarding, eidenbenz2001inapproximability,o1983some, MonotonHard, BonnetM16, TerrainGuardingNP}.
+Lee and Lin's paper also contains a proof that the point-guard art gallery problem (which we consider in the present paper, i.e., where the guards can be anywhere in the polygon) is $\NP$-hard.
+The latter result is due to Aggarwal~\cite{aggarwal1984art} according to O'Rourke~\cite{o1987art}.
+Various papers showed other hardness results or conditional lower bounds for the art gallery problem and its variations~\cite{BonnetM16, broden2001guarding, eidenbenz2001inapproximability, TerrainGuardingNP, MonotonHard, laurentini1999guarding, DBLP:journals/tit/LeeL86, o1983some, DBLP:journals/mlq/SchuchardtH95, tomas2013guarding}.

 A problem related to the art gallery problem is the \emph{terrain guarding problem}.
 Here, the area above an $x$-monotone polygonal curve $c$ has to be guarded by a minimum number of guards restricted to $c$.
 Friedrichs \etal~\cite{DiscretizeTerrain} showed recently that terrain guarding is $\NP$-complete.